 - Veletri®: After you mix the powder with the liquid, store this mixture in the refrigerator for up to 8 days.
 Do not freeze.
 If you use the mixture right away, it does not need to be cold.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how epoprostenol works.
 Tell your doctor if you are using any of the following:

 - Blood thinner (such as warfarin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, lung disease, or any signs of infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart failure, lung disease, or bleeding problems.